Belize Human Rights Report April 2018

 The Bar Association of Belize publicly insisted that the chief justice deliver judgments on 30 outstanding civil cases from 2012 to 2015 by the end of the year or tender his resignation.
 In response, the chief justice began delivering judgments on the pending cases on a strict timeline (at least two each for 15 weeks).
 In addition the Supreme Court temporarily hired an additional judge for five years to assist with the backlog of cases.
 In September the Supreme Court swore-in 39 new court arbitrators to assist in judgment for the backlog of cases.

 e.
 Denial of Fair Public Trial

-The government provided legal counsel for indigent defendants only in capital murder cases.
-Most defendants could not afford an attorney, and there was a higher rate of conviction of defendants without legal representation.
-Many defendants remained unrepresented.
-The constitution and law allow defendants to confront and question witnesses against them and to present witnesses on their behalf.
-Defendants have the right to produce evidence in their defense and to examine evidence held by the opposing party or within the hands of the court.
+The law allows defendants to confront and question witnesses against them and present witnesses on their behalf.
+Witnesses may submit written statements into evidence in place of court appearances.
+Defendants have the right to produce evidence in their defense and examine evidence held by the opposing party or the court.

 There were no reports of political prisoners or detainees.

 Individuals and organizations may seek civil remedies for human rights violations through domestic courts, including the Supreme Court.
 Litigants may appeal cases to the Caribbean Court of Justice, the country’s highest appellate court.
 Individuals can also present petitions to the Inter-American Commission on Human Rights.